kretkowl/tdb/README.md

 ## Limitations

 Currently queries are compiled and executed without optimization.
-DB has working sorting and grouping, but there is no syntax for it.
+Optimization can be done 'by hand' to some degree by choosing source order in from and using subqueries before joining to limit number of rows processed by where.

 # Running